shehroze-1122/Machine-Learning-Andrew-Ng-Exercises/README.md

 # Machine-Learning by Andrew Ng Exercises
-This repository contains the exercises done for the course: Machine Learning by Andrew Ng on Coursera.
+This repository contains the exercises done for the course: [ Machine Learning by Andrew Ng on Coursera ](https://www.coursera.org/learn/machine-learning).
 Most of the code is highly optimized and vectorized implementation is used to speed up the training process.

 ### Note
 Please complete exercises by yourself and only refer to these file when